 By the same token, we also want to identify the sorts of behaviors we encourage, and to provide positive feedback to members when they contribute to the community in a way that improves the wellbeing of other members, even if it's just in a very small way.

-In the community we provide members the ability to Rate a comment in the Stitch discussion forums, by clicking the up arrow button (to recognize positive behavior that the community encourages), or the down arrow button (to highlight negative behavior that the community discourages).
+In the community we provide members the ability to Rate a comment in the Stitch discussion forums, by clicking the Like "♡" button (to recognize positive behavior that the community encourages), the Dislike "☹" button (to highlight negative contributions to the community), and the Flag “⚐” button (to highlight behaviour that the community discourages).

-Members must only click the down arrow button for comments which fall into one of the categories listed below.
+Members must only click the Flag button for comments which fall into one of the categories listed below.
 The community discourages comments which are:

 - Unkind / Unwelcoming